Dan Scarr

 He played for several years in non-league football, including as a member of the Stourbridge team that reached the third round of the 2016–17 FA Cup, before signing for Birmingham City in January 2017.
 He spent the 2017–18 season on loan to Wycombe Wanderers, and made one EFL Cup appearance for Birmingham before joining Walsall in January 2019.
-He left the club when his contract expired in June 2021 and signed for League One Plymouth Argyle.
+He left the club when his contract expired in June 2021 and signed for League One Plymouth Argyle, whom he helped gain promotion to the Championship and then retain their second-tier status, before signing for Wrexham in 2024.

 Life and career

+Early life and career

 Scarr's father, Ian, played non-league football as a goalkeeper before becoming a referee.
 Scarr himself began his football career at Worcester College of Technology Football Academy in association with Worcester City.
 He was club captain of the Academy's team, and it was at that stage that he was converted from right back to centre back.

 After completing his college course, Scarr played for Midland Alliance (ninth-tier) club Causeway United before moving up two steps of the football pyramid to join Redditch United of the Southern League Premier Division in 2014.

 A year later, he signed for Northern Premier League Premier Division (seventh-tier) club Stourbridge, for which he played part-time while working as a fitness trainer in a gym in the Rubery area of Birmingham.
 In 2015–16 he made 55 appearances in all competitions, performed well, and signed for another season.
 He was a member of the Stourbridge team that progressed through four rounds of qualifying and two rounds proper to reach the third round of the 2016–17 FA Cup.
 Drawn away to Wycombe Wanderers of EFL League Two, Stourbridge conceded just after half-time, but with 20 minutes left, a long free kick into the penalty area fell to Scarr who stabbed it home to equalise; Adebayo Akinfenwa restored Wycombe's lead late on.
 Scarr's performances earned him a place in the Northern Premier League Premier Division Team of the Season.